Religious Studies (REL)

 An examination of selected indigenous African religious traditions in their native contexts and/or religious traditions of indigenous African origin that have developed in the Caribbean and related contexts outside of Africa.
 Topics may vary, but representative samples may include a focus on individual systems (such as Haitian Vodou) or phenomena found in a number of systems (such as rites of passage).

-Attributes: Africana Studies Course, Non-Western Studies (GEP), Religious Difference Course, Theology Level 2, Undergraduate
+Attributes: Africana Studies Course, CCC: Religious Studies, GEP: Non-Western Studies, GEP: Religious Difference, Theology Level 2, Undergraduate

-Attributes: Diversity Course, Globalization Course, International Business Course, Non-Western Studies (GEP), Religious Difference Course, Undergraduate
+Attributes: CCC: Religious Studies, GEP: Diversity Course, GEP: Globalization Course, International Business Course, GEP: Non-Western Studies, GEP: Religious Difference, Undergraduate

 REL 275 Religion, Violence & Terrorism (3 credits)